-• Do you believe people are justified to walk away from a friendship without major justification, on accounts that it does not feel right anymore, or that you simply feel it has run its way?
+- Do you believe that as a friendship develops and becomes close, certain duties start applying?
+To what degree might this reduce the independence and voluntary nature of friendship? - Do you believe people are justified to walk away from a friendship without major justification, on accounts that it does not feel right anymore, or that you simply feel it has run its way?

-For statistics in sociological studies, question suggestions and weights in counting see F.
+For statistics in sociological studies, question suggestions and weights in counting see H.